tmcgowan230/Secure-Azure-Landing-Zone-for-a-Web-App/README.md

 - Diagrams.net (For Architecture Diagram)

 ## Phase 1: Set Up and Planning
 In this phase, I am setting up my Azure Account and subscription that I was provided.
-I was given $200 in credit for Azure to use however I'd like so I will be using it for this project, which I feel highlights many technological skills I have been learning in the Server and Cloud Administration cohort through the Microsoft and Systems Academy.
+I was given $200 in credit for Azure to use however I'd like so I will be using it for this project, which I feel highlights many technological skills I have been learning in the Server and Cloud Administration cohort through the Microsoft and Systems Academy, as well as just other skills I have been learning on my own.